 Mario Rizzo, 54, has been a director since March 2018.
 Mr. Rizzo previously served as Chief Financial Officer from November 2019 to March 2020.
-Since January 2018, Mr. Rizzo has served as Executive Vice President and Chief Financial Officer of The Allstate Corporation and as a director and Executive Vice President and Chief Financial Officer of Allstate Personal Lines, where he was responsible for its comprehensive financial planning and analytics.
+Since January 2018, Mr. Rizzo has served as Executive Vice President and Chief Financial Officer of The Allstate Corporation and as a director and Executive Vice President and Chief Financial Officer of AIC, each a parent company of Allstate Life.
+From February 2015 to January 2018, Mr. Rizzo served as Chief Financial Officer of Allstate Personal Lines, where he was responsible for its comprehensive financial planning and analytics.
 In addition, Mr. Rizzo served for nearly eight years as Allstate's Treasurer and Assistant Treasurer.
 He joined the company in 1989 and has cultivated over 20 years of experience in leadership and finance.
 Mr. Rizzo has been selected to serve on Allstate Life's board because he has a deep understanding of the insurance business, financial planning and capital management.
 Mr. Rizzo is a first cousin of Mr. Imbarrato.